johncoleman83/mini-tweet-bot/README.md

   This directory contains old files from Cloud Foundry template, that I did not use, and some other support files explained below.

+* `./support/daffodils.txt`

+  Example file to show how to input text to automate texting from a file.

 * `./support/retweet_follow.py`, `./singletweet.py/`, `./tweet_textfile.py`